Cantus: Structure of a cantus

 People at a cantus use special formulae, usually in Latin.
 For example, after a song, a senior can order the corona to drink collectively.
 They can do this by either saying 'prosit corona' (after which the corona responds with 'prosit senior') a few times, or by using the formula 'ad exercissimum sanctissimi salamandris omnes commilitones qui adsunt, surgite', to which the corona replies 'surgimus' whilst rising ('onwards to the exercise of the most sacred salamander, all of you fellow students present, rise' and 'we rise').
 Then the senior has the choice of either ordering 'ad libitum' (drink as you please, which should be 'ad libidinem' in more accurate Latin) or the more famous and notorious 'ad fundum' (literally: to the bottom, or drink until the glass is empty).
 The corona can also start such a drinking procedure if it collectively begins with 'prosit senior'.
 This is usually a manner of teasing the senior or testing their ability to withstand huge amounts of alcohol.

 Normally, people at a cantus are required to remain silent (although most seniors are fairly tolerant in this regard), and if they want to address the corona or the senior, they should ask the senior for permission first, by asking 'senior, peto verbum' (senior, I request to speak, lat.
 "I request a word").
-They can reply by 'habeas' (lat. "you have it") or 'non habeas' (lat. "you do not have it").
+They can reply by 'habes' (lat. "you have it") or 'non habes' (lat. "you do not have it").
 Most of the time the request is granted.
 At a cantus, people wear hats and sashes that tell something about their status in student life (e.g. broad sashes for members of the presidium, small sashes around the right shoulder for commilitones and small sashes around the left shoulder for the schachten).
 Not all student clubs hold on to this tradition, however.
 In some towns the use of hats and/or sashes is identified with the extreme-right.